starting at 1 p.m.

 Treatment should not be done during rainfall or within 12 hours before or after rain.

 Imidacloprid -- click here for product labels and SDS (safety data sheets)

-Lightly to moderately infested trees can be treated effectively with Imidacloprid 75 WSP or WSB, Imidacloprid 2F or 2L, or Imidacloprid 4F.
+Lightly to moderately infested trees can be treated effectively with Imidacloprid in any of three formulations: powder 75 WSP or WSB ,liquid Imidacloprid 2F or 2L or 4F, or dry tablets called CoreTect.

 Imidacloprid poses minimal risk to man and the environment when used according

 to the label.
 Research studies have shown only 6-12 of movement in the

 soil from the injection or insertion points.